-Robert C. BertinWashington, DC
+Robert C. BertinWashington DC

 +1.202.373.6672

 robert.bertin@morganlewis.com

-Rob Bertin has over 20 years of experience negotiating transactions involving IP, litigating patent, trademark, trade secret and copyright cases throughout the United States, and counseling clients on intellectual property (IP).
-He has represented clients at the center of some of the largest patent portfolio sale and licensing events in the high tech industry and leverages a technical background to represent large and small companies on IP issues.
+Rob Bertin has more than 20 years of experience representing clients in patent, trademark, trade secret and copyright litigation throughout the United States, counseling clients on intellectual property (IP) matters and negotiating transactions involving IP.
+He has represented clients at the center of some of the largest patent portfolio sale and licensing events in the high-tech industry, including the Nortel and Kodak transactions.
+Rob leverages a technical background to represent large and small companies in a range of industries, including technology, telecommunications, media, financial services, and automotive.